The Ultimate Regression Tool

 Why use TuringBot and not gplearn or <insert random GitHub repository>?

-If you try any of these packages and compare the performance to TuringBot, you will instantly notice that their performance is vastly inferior.
-The main reasons for that are two:
+When you try any of these packages and compare the performance to TuringBot, you will likely observe that the results are not as good.
+This is due to two main reasons:

-- It is easy to write a basic symbolic regression software, but extremely difficult to write an efficient one.
-This results in many projects that have been started with great hopes, maintained for a few months and then abandoned because they turned out to be of little practical use.
+- It is relatively easy to write a basic symbolic regression software, but extremely difficult to create an efficient one.
+This results in many projects that are started with enthusiasm, maintained for a few months, but eventually abandoned due to limited practical use.

 Is TuringBot free?